jbmorley/psion-software-index/README.md

 tools/indexer libraries/small.yaml
 ```

 N.B.
-You will need to have run the full built-out at least once to ensure you have the assets available locally.
+You will need to have run the full built-out at least once to ensure you have the assets available locally (see [Usage](#usage)).

 ## Contributing